Tuesday

 2. Focus on intrinsic rewards -— the satisfactions people get directly from their work.
 Money is a factor in choosing a job, but people remain and stay engaged largely because of these satisfactions.

+3. Provide a meaningful purpose.
 Work activities are empty for people unless they contribute to an overall worthwhile purpose.
 “Do this,” doesn’t engage people.
 “Help make this happen,” does.

 4. Recognize the importance of visible and measurable progress.
 It isn’t enough to just pursue an important purpose.
 To keep up enthusiasm for any project, people need credible evidence that their ongoing efforts are getting results towards that purpose.

-.
+5. Give individuals as much choice as they can handle.
 Making informed choices is a key way people can add value in their work, and a way for them to see their footprints in the progress being made.

 6. Provide constructive interpretations of events.
 Remember how much it helped when friends or family helped you regain perspective when you were discouraged?
 Without ignoring negative events, help people appreciate the positives in their purposes, progress, and competence -- and remember to keep doing this on an ongoing basis.